tzhu2001/easy_rez/README.txt

 3) no CMAKE required to release packages
 4) Release command with ability to save resolved environment into a shell file (toolchain)

+The following content have 2 aims.
+1) Quick startup guide on REZ, with focus on getting it up and running
+2) Provide base packages for you to start assembling your own pipeline with REZ.

 How REZ is configured to work with GIT: